Eliza Bent

 Eliza Bent (born May 30, 1982) is an American playwright, performer, and journalist.
 Her plays have been staged off-broadway at theaters across New York City including: Abrons Art Center, A.R.T., New York Theatre Workshop (Next Door), The Bushwick Starr, and others.
 She is a founding member of the Brooklyn-based Half Straddle theater company and a graduate of the Brooklyn College MFA program in playwriting.
 Bent currently teaches in the department of Radio/Television/Film at Northwestern.

+Early life and education

+Bent was born and raised in Brookline, Massachusetts in 1982.
+As a child, she was interested in penguins, the post office, and airline logistics.
+She earned a degree in philosophy at Boston College.
+While studying there, she performed in shows at the Massachusetts Institute of Technology.
+Later, she received an MFA in playwriting at Brooklyn College.